 The key indicators of EVS disk performance include read/write I/O latency, IOPS, and throughput.

-For details about EVS disk performance indicators, see Elastic Volume Service User Guide.
+For details about EVS disk performance, see Elastic Volume Service User Guide.

 The BMS only supports the Small Computer System Interface (SCSI) EVS disks.